ircv3/ircv3-specifications/extensions/sts.md

 established via an insecure connection, before the policy has been cached by the client.
 This represents a Bootstrap MITM (man-in-the-middle) vulnerability.

-Clients may choose to mitigate this risk by implementing features such as user-declared and pre-loaded STS policies, as described in the "Client implementation considerations" section.
+Clients might choose to mitigate this risk by implementing features such as user-declared and pre-loaded STS policies, as described in the "Client implementation considerations" section.